ds5110/git-intro/conda.md

 ## First things first

-Recommendations below assume that you're using Linux, macOS (Linux under the hood) or WSL (Linux as a VM).
+Recommendations below assume that you're using Linux, macOS (Linux under the hood) or WSL (Linux in a VM).

 Windows users: I highly recommend that you set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) before doing anything else (see [setup.md](setup.md)).